fpavogt/brutus/_sources/acknowledge.txt

-Acknowledging brian
+Acknowledging brutus
 ====================

-Only use lower case letters when mentioning brian, and always include the release number, e.g.:
+Only use lower case letters when mentioning brutus, and always include the release number, e.g.:

-    brian |release|
+    brutus |release|

-brian will be described in detail in
+brutus will be described in detail in

     **Vogt et al.**, in prep.

-If you find brian useful for your research, please cite this reference accordingly.
+If you find brutus useful for your research, please cite this reference accordingly.

-brian uses several packages that **should also be acknowledged in their own right.**
+brutus uses several packages that **should also be acknowledged in their own right.**
 The following Tex-formatted acknowledgment is one way to do so::

-    This research has made use of \textsc{brian}, a Python module to process data cubes from integral field spectrographs. \textsc{brian} relies on \textsc{statsmodel} (Seabold & Perktold 2010), \textsc{ppxf} (Cappellari & Emsellem 2004),
+    This research has made use of \textsc{brutus}, a Python module to process data cubes from integral field spectrographs. \textsc{brutus} relies on \textsc{statsmodel} (Seabold & Perktold 2010), \textsc{ppxf} (Cappellari & Emsellem 2004),
     \textsc{matplotlib} (Hunter 2007), \textsc{astropy}, a community-developed core Python
     package for Astronomy (Astropy Collaboration et al., 2013), \textsc{photutils}, an